Dependency injection

 Configuration

-Extensions have to configure their classes to make use of the dependency injection.
+Extensions have to configure their classes to make use of dependency injection.
 This can be done in Configuration/Services.yaml.
-Alternatively, Configuration/Services.php can also be used.
+Alternatively, Configuration/Services.php can also be used, if PHP syntax is required to apply conditional logic to definitions.
 A basic Services.yaml file of an extension looks like the following.

 EXT:my_extension/Configuration/Services.yaml